 The table below contains quantitative information for a prescribed set of adverse sustainability indicators as required by the Delegated Regulation 2022/1288 of the Sustainable Finance Disclosure Regulation (hereafter: SFDR).
-The indicators are calculated based on the investments that KTL held on 31 March, 30 June, 30 September and 31 December 2022 where KTL was responsible for the investment decision-making.
+The indicators are calculated based on the investments that KTL held on 31 March, 30 June, 30 September and 31 December 2023 where KTL served as the Management Company for.

 Please note that KTL also serves as the Management Company for mutual funds for which KTL does not do the day-to-day asset management, and for which KTL's investment policies do not apply.
 The adverse impacts of the investments made by these funds are included in the adverse impact figures provided in this Statement.
-However, all qualitative information provided in this Statement (such as related to the policies, engagement, voting, data sources, processes, etc.) is only applicable to those investments of KTL's in-house founds.
+However, all qualitative information provided in this Statement (such as related to the policies, engagement, voting, data sources, processes, etc.) is only applicable to those investments of KTL's in-house funds.

 KTL has exercised best efforts to obtain the data needed to calculate the impacts of the adverse sustainability indicators in this Statement.
-The two main data inputs are: 1) Information on the size of the investment in individual investment instruments (such as stocks and bonds) for 31 March, 30 June, 30 September and 31 December 2022, and 2) Adverse sustainability indicator data in relation to the issuers of these investment instruments.
+The two main data inputs are: 1) Information on the size of the investment in individual investment instruments (such as stocks and bonds) for 31 March, 30 June, 30 September and 31 December 2023, and 2) Adverse sustainability indicator data in relation to the issuers of these investment instruments.
 Please refer to the section "Description of policies to identify and prioritise principal adverse impacts on sustainability factors" for more information about the sources used.

-KTL makes investments through single lines (for example by buying investment instruments such as stocks and bonds), as well as through collective investment vehicles (such as mutal funds and Exchange Traded Funds (ETFs)) that are managed by external fund managers.
+KTL makes investments through single lines (for example by buying investment instruments such as stocks and bonds), as well through collective investment vehicles (such as mutal funds and Exchange Traded Funds (ETFs)) that are managed by external fund managers.

-The calculations in the table below are based on those investments that fall within the categories specified by the SFDR, which are investments in companies, sovereigns and supranationals.
-The assets in these categories together amount to approximately 86% of the assets managed by KTL.
-The remaining approximately 14% relate to investment instruments for which no data was available (for example when it has not been possible to obtain the underlying holdings of third party funds), and other investment categories such as cash, derivatives, and commodities.
+The calculations in the table below are based on those investments that fall within the categories specified by the SFDR, which are investments in companies, sovereigns and supranationals, and (direct) real estate.
+This includes both the investments made through single lines, as well as through collective investment vehicles.
+The assets in these categories together amount to approximately 80% of the assets managed by KTL.
+The remaining approximately 20% relate to investment instruments for which no data was available (for example when we were not able to obtain the underlying holdings of third party funds), and other investment categories such as cash, derivatives, and commodities.

-The available data for most adverse sustainability indicators in the table below ranges between 80% and 100% as there are instances where for specific indicators there was no data available for investment instruments.
+The available data for most adverse sustainability indicators in the table below ranges between approximately 0% and 100% as there are instances where for specific indicators there was no data available for investment instruments.
 In these cases the adverse impacts depicted in the table are likely to understate the actual adverse impacts.
-For some adverse sustainability indicators the available data was much lower, such as for emissions to water (approx. 8% data available) and gender pay gap (approx. 3% data available), as these are indicators that are currently not common for companies to report.
-Where the available data is less than 80% of the necessary data for a specific indicator, we have highlighted this in the table below (in the Explanation column) as this significantly affects the robustness of the indicator value.
+For some adverse sustainability indicators the available data was much lower, such as for emissions to water (approx. 1% data available) and gender pay gap (approx. 3% data available), as these are indicators that are currently not common for companies to report.
+Where the available data is very limited for a specific indicator, we have highlighted this in the table below (in the Explanation column) as this significantly affects the robustness of the indicator value.
 KTL will continue to engage with investee companies, external fund managers, and data providers to improve the availability, reliability, and timeliness of the data, which we expect will improve the disclosures in this Statement for future reporting periods.